RadAdapt: Radiology Report Summarization via Lightweight Domain Adaptation of Large Language Models

 \section{Conclusion}

 Our research employs innovative lightweight strategies to adapt LLMs for the task of RRS.
-We investigate how domain adaptation---both via model pretraining on relevant data and via various methods for discrete prompting and parameter-efficient fine-tuning---affects downstream RRS task performance.
-We demonstrate best performance with a model pretrained on clinical text (\clintfive) subsequently fine-tuned with RRS samples using LoRA.
-Our model shows strong performance across all metrics while tuning 0.32\% of the model's parameters.
-While further validation is needed before clinical deployment, we believe our findings contribute to the literature and advance the potential for improved radiologist workflows and patient care.
+We investigate how domain adaptation---both via model pretraining on relevant data and via methods for discrete prompting and parameter-efficient fine-tuning---affects downstream RRS task performance.
+We achieve best performance using a model pretrained on clinical text (\clintfive) and subsequently fine-tuned with RRS samples using LoRA.
+These compelling results require tuning a mere 0.32\% of model parameters.
+While further validation is required before clinical deployment, we believe our findings contribute to the literature and advance the potential for improved radiologist workflows and patient care.